Republic of Austria vs Kingdom of Sweden

 Which country has an easier skilled-migration route, Republic of Austria or Kingdom of Sweden?+

-Republic of Austria’s Red-White-Red Card (Rot-Weiß-Rot-Karte) is the dominant skilled route; Kingdom of Sweden’s Work Permit (Arbetstillstånd) is the dominant skilled route.
+Republic of Austria’s Red-White-Red Card (Rot-Weiß-Rot-Karte) requires a salary of at least No fixed published floor; Kingdom of Sweden’s Work Permit (Arbetstillstånd) requires SEK 34,470/month.
 “Easier” depends on your salary, sponsor situation, and nationality — see each visa’s eligibility detail.

 Does Republic of Austria or Kingdom of Sweden have more visa routes without an employer sponsor?+